No Hace Falta

-"No Hace Falta" (English: There's No Need) is a ballad written and produced by Emilio Estefan, Jr., co-wrriten by Nicolás Tovar and Randall M. Barlow and performed by Mexican singer-songwriter Cristian Castro.
-The song was released as the lead single from eighth studio album Amar Es (2003).
-It was released by BMG U.S. Latin on June 30, 2003 (see 2003 in music).
+"No Hace Falta" (English: There's No Need) is a ballad performed by Mexican singer-songwriter Cristian Castro, taken from his eighth studio album Amar Es (2003).
+The song was released as the lead single from the album on August 4, 2003, by BMG U.S. Latin.
+The song was written and produced by Emilio Estefan, Jr., co-wrriten by Nicolás Tovar and Randall M. Barlow.